 Do you love camping with your troop?
 If so, Troop Adventure Camp (TAC) is perfect for you!
-Your troop along with your troop leaders will go to one of our camps where program staff assists you in activities of your choice.
-Your troop will get to plan your own camp experience and activities, so the challenge and adventure is just right for you.
-Led by camp staff and Girl Scout Senior and Ambassador Program Assistants, the activities are always fun and exciting.
+Your troop along with your troop leader will plan your own camp experience and activities, so the challenge and adventure is just right for you.
+Led by camp staff and Junior Instructors or Counselors-in-Training (CITs), the activities are always fun and exciting.
 There’s never a dull moment at TAC!

-Troop Adventure Camp is available this summer at Camp Libbey
+Troop Adventure Camp is available this summer at:

 Lodges: Sleep in a dormitory style building, which includes a common living area, kitchen, fire ring and bathroom.
 Leaders stay in the lodge, but are not permitted to sleep in the same room as the girls.
-Girl Scout Brownie troops have priority for lodge space, but they are placed in tents once the lodges are filled.
+Girl Scout Brownies have priority for lodge space, but are placed in tents once lodges are filled.
 Older girl troops may be placed in lodges only after all Girl Scout Brownie troops are placed.

 Meals are served family style in the dining hall.
 Troops have the option to request cooking out over the fire.